 Front Yard Tree Program

+The Yard Tree Program is made possible through the support and partnership of the following Metro Atlanta municipalities.
 Property owners in these municipalities are eligible to have us plant trees in your yard at little or no cost to you.

 NOTE: If you submitted a request last season but never made it to the planting phase, please contact our team at firstname.lastname@example.org.
 In your email, please include your name, address, and phone number, and we will reconnect with you to move your request forward.

-After submitting a request, one of our NeighborWoods project coordinators will contact you for a consultation.
+- After submitting a request, one of our NeighborWoods project coordinators will contact you for a consultation.

 - Must be a resident of a participating city listed above.